 - Companies produced milk glass from the late 1800s through the 1980s.
 However, milk glass wasn’t popular this entire time.
 The collectible went out of favor in the 1930s for decades.
 Be aware that there are companies producing reproductions today.

 - White dinnerware and dishes are usually not considered milk glass.
-Glassmakers were more apt to create solo home decor items like vases, salt shakers, or candy dishes.
-Again, large sets of milk glass dishes were uncommon.
-Manufacturers made most sets of china with porcelain or ceramic instead of glass.
-In the early 1900s, many household features like doorknobs and lampshades were made using milk glass.
+Milk glass items tend to be one-off items like vases, salt shakers, or candy dishes.
+Large sets of milk glass dishes were uncommon.
+Manufacturers made most dish sets out of porcelain or ceramic instead of glass (with the exception of Corningware, Pyrex, and Correlle).

 There are several common milk glass manufacturers.
 These companies have produced milk glass on a large scale with varying qualities and values.

 - Atterbury & Company